Main types of fans|Classification by material, use, place of origin, size, and correct usage

 Scales

 A scale pattern refers to a pattern consisting of multiple triangles arranged in a row.
 This is a geometric pattern that represents the scales on the body of a fish or snake.
 Scale patterns have long been believed to have the power to ward off evil.
-It has been used since ancient times, and in the Kamakura (1185-1333) and Muromachi (1333-1568) periods, it was also used as a family crest of warriors and on jinbaori (a coat of arms).
+It has been used since ancient times, and in the Kamakura (1185-1333) and Muromachi (1333-1568) periods, it was also used as a family crest of warriors and for jinbaori (a coat of arms).
 There are many variations in the shape and size of the triangles, and many different designs of scale patterns exist.
 [17]

-The dragonfly is an insect known as the seasonal word for autumn, and is often used as a standard pattern in yukata.
+The dragonfly is an insect known as the seasonal word for autumn and is often used as a standard pattern in yukata.
 They are characterized by their large, long wings and straight forward flight.
 Such a dragonfly's appearance was favored by warriors because of its connotation of courage and daring and never retreating, and it came to be called a "winning insect" as a good-luck charm that brings victory.
 In addition, as an autumn insect that produces crops, the dragonfly's pattern also has the meaning of praying for a bountiful harvest.
 [18]

 Seikaiha (blue ocean waves)